-Sanne van der Lugt is an academic researcher, intercultural trainer and freelance policy consultant on the consequences of China’s re-emergence as a global power for Europe.
+Sanne van der Lugt is an academic researcher with a focus on the consequences of China’s re-emergence as a global power for Europe.
 Her main research interests are Chinese economic activities in Africa, the digital silk road and China’s position in the fourth industrial revolution (including 5G, AI, DC/EP).
 While running a business in China (2006-2008) with the aim to study the Chinese business culture from within, Sanne wondered where the ‘Factory of the World’ was getting its resources from and what the implications were for peace and security on the African continent.
 Consequently, she shifted her focus towards China-Africa relations.
 In South Africa, she led and conducted fieldwork in many African countries and regions in China for her work at the Centre for Chinese Studies (2009-2011).
 Some of her research has been commissioned by Oxfam, WWF and the European Commission.
 Sanne’s PhD research (2014-2018) on Chinese and European telecom vendors in Nigeria gave her new insights in the important role of 5G in the global struggle for leadership of the fourth industrial revolution.

 Anthropology; Culture, Organization and Management; International Political Economy and Conflict Dynamics (with a focus on sub-Saharan Africa); International Business

-At the LeidenAsiaCentre Sanne continues studying China-Africa relations with a specific focus on the digital silk road and the position of China in the fourth industrial revolution.
+At the LeidenAsiaCentre Sanne studied China-Africa relations with a specific focus on the digital silk road and the position of China in the fourth industrial revolution.
 For her first project with LAC, she studied whether Chinese ICT technology has increased the control the Ethiopian government has over its citizens.
 It is often assumed that the Chinese government purposefully exports its surveillance technology to authoritarian regimes.
 However, her study shows that the Ethiopian government is not restricted to Chinese technology and also uses German and Italian surveillance technologies.
 The Ethiopian government appears to have much agency in its relation with Chinese actors, not least because of leveraging its relations with other foreign actors.
 In a second project, Sanne looks at the discourses around the digital silk road in Ethiopia.
-Is it a widely used concept?
-Is it debated?
-Or are the various cooperation projects with Chinese actors in the digital domains perceived to be bilateral cooperation rather than a regional effort?

 As a trained anthropologist, Sanne has a preference for ethnographic research and interviews in order to get a better understanding of different perspectives on the topic under research.
 She usually supplements these sources with a document analysis.
 Sanne also makes use of statistical analyses in order to explore correlations and process tracing in order to test causal relations.